 What.., she looked the guard up and down, exactly… are hhhhyou, she finished, breathily.
 Something was coming over her.
 She dappled at her numb face with grotesquely overgrown fingers.

 I am an Akrim, the guard muttered with rehearsed pride.
 Third ge… third generati…

 I kne-ew IT, she barked like drunken royalty and walked right through the open portal.
-He’s… he’s with m…, came her last words spoken in that dimension.
+He’s.., she whisked a noodly finger in the giant general direction, he’s with m…, came her last words spoken in that dimension.

 She splashed into a bathtub.